Choose to be happy

 Once a week I stop at the same gas station to fuel up.
 It’s conveniently located on my route to work and has consistently lower gas prices.
 Each time I pull up, I’m greeted by a familiar face.
 The gas attendant, who appears to always be on shift, offers me a glowing grin.

 I don’t know his name, only that he is from India and speaks very broken English, but we’ve become friendly; in fact, we refer to one another as, my friend.
 The man exudes happiness.
 He is always smiling - not just at me but at everyone, even himself.
-His goodbye resembles that of a blessing - hands held out in prayer position pointing up to the heavens as he sends you off to have a blessed day.
+His goodbye resembles that of a blessing; hands held out in prayer, pointing up to the heavens as he sends you off to have a blessed day.

 Did this guy hit the jackpot from one of the scratch-off games he sells?
 How can he be this happy all the time?

 One day I asked him, “What makes you so happy?”
 His reply was something like, “Be happy always, happy no sad, no why sad?
 Good to be happy.”
-I took that as, BE HAPPY!
+I took that as, BE HAPPY Beatch!
 There is no reason to choose to be sad.
-I nodded in agreement, thanked him for his service, and pulled onto the highway - anticipating a blessed day having just witnessed his exit prayer on my behalf.
+I nodded in agreement, thanked him for his service, and pulled onto the highway anticipating a very blessed day having caught a glimpse of his exit prayer on my behalf.

 “My God he’s right.”
 I thought.
 There really is no reason to be unhappy.